NexMaker-Fab/2022zjudem-team2/docs/class/1pm/1pm-web.md

       <div class="loader"><img src="images/7.jpg" alt="#" /></div>
       <br>Solution
-       <br>The reason why the running scripts was disable on the system was because the running mode was strict ,you can change to Unrestricted or Bypass，by using the following code Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force or Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force
+       <br>The reason why the running scripts was disable on the system was because the running mode was strict ,you can change to Unrestricted or Bypass，by using the following code <span style="background-color: #FFFF00">Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force</span> or <span style="background-color: #FFFF00">Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force</span>
   2. The term 'docsify' is not recognized as the name of a cmdlet, function, script file, or operable program.

       <div class="loader"><img src="images/8.jpg" alt="#" /></div>
       <br>Solution
-       <br>This error means docsify cannot be found in the PATH.
-Either install it globally (recommended for many command-line tools, and where it is found in the global Github folder, already in the PATH) or run it from where it is installed in the local Github
+       <br>This error means docsify cannot be found in the PATH. <span style="background-color: #FFFF00">Eitherinstall it globally</span> (recommended for many command-line tools, and where it is found in the global Github folder, already in the PATH) or <span style="background-color: #FFFF00">run it from where it is installed in the local Github</span>

      - [Verify Path](https://www.youtube.com/watch?v=pg4t48BPmh8&t=134s)
-       <br>This PC->Properties->Advanced system settings->Environment Variables->User variables->Path->Edit
+       <br><span style="background-color: #FFFF00">This PC->Properties->Advanced system settings->Environment Variables->User variables->Path->Edit</span>
-       <br>Verify the path> C:\Users\RAZER\Desktop\IDE\1ST YEAR\DESIGN ENGINEERING\Practice
+       <br>Verify the path> <span style="background-color: #FFFF00">C:\Users\RAZER\Desktop\IDE\1ST YEAR\DESIGN ENGINEERING\Practice</span>
        <br>If the path is not there you can copy it and past a new path under the Edit environment variable
        <br>